zedshaw/poc-uploader/README.md

     uploads.
 5. Doing all this crap for target sites so they just get pure uploads with nothing to worry about.
+6. Improved *native* minimalist GUI for managing the app.
+Let the web browser do all the actual picking so it fits with the websites, but having a good installer, a tray notifier, and control panel will make it easier to do other stuff.

 Why Don't You Do It?